Soft Power in the Assembly: Foreign Public Opinion and Voting in the UNGA (with Stuart Slingsby).

 Financial Innovation, Economic Growth, and the Consequences of Macroprudential Policies (with Maxence Luc-Bernier).
 Research in Economics, 2019.
+[Ungated version on SSRN]

 Individual-level trade-policy preferences are generally treated as immutable in international political economy.
 We identify changes in preferences during the 2016 United States presidential campaign.
 We find the Trump campaign and election mobilized progressive voters toward pro-trade attitudes, more in line with identity-based preferences than those predicted by existing models.

 The Political Economy of Foreign Direct Investment to Developing Countries (with Nikki Harish).
-2018.
+2018. (also here)

-We survey the international political economy literature on FDI to developing countries, highlighting strengths, shortcomings, and avenues for further investigation.
+In a chapter originally produced for an aborted handbook, we survey the international political economy literature on FDI to developing countries, highlighting strengths, shortcomings, and avenues for further investigation.